GLVis/pyglvis/README.md

 [PyMFEM](https://github.com/mfem/pymfem) can be installed with `pip install mfem --no-binary mfem`.

-Once you have a `GLVisWidget` object there are a few methods that can used to update the
+Once you have a `glvis` object there are a few methods that can used to update the
 visualization:
 ```python
 # show a new Mesh/GridFunction, resets keys